Today’s adventure found me creating bales of tobacco. The process I was exposed to today may appear simple on paper.

 - Sew the bundle shut thereby creating a bale of tobacco

 It was not that easy.
 Let me take you through the process.

 First, the press is prepared, then the sides are erected, and then the tobacco is placed inside.

 This is what the machine looks like when filled with tobacco.
 And all it takes is fortitude to spin that wheel.
-Did I foget to mention it takes two?
+Did I forget to mention it takes two?

-After the tobacco is compressed the machine is dismantled in such a way so as to keep the tobacco under pressure which can then be moved to the next station, SEWING.
+After the tobacco is compressed, the machine is dismantled in such a way so as to keep the tobacco under pressure which can then be moved to the next station, SEWING.
 When I was in school, middle school that is, the county I lived in believed it necessary that all kids take home economics.
-I could barely sew then and I sure had trouble doing it today.
-Why all this bable about sewing?
+I could barely sew then, and I sure had trouble doing it today.
+Why all this babble about sewing?
 Well, the compressed tobacco is sewn into burlap.

 The day ended early when around 5:00 PM I looked up from sewing what turned out to be my last bale only to discover the whole of the room was in clean up mode.
 I guess there’s a silver lining after all as I chose this moment to quickly clean up my work area and say good evening to the room’s leader.